$102,400

 This sale also tests whether celebrity-led offerings receive broader trust than traditional industrial listings.
 SpaceX holds clear strengths, including launch leadership, Starlink scale, and powerful consumer recognition today.
 Yet buyers still need to judge cash flow visibility, regulatory risk, and xAI merger effects.
 If filings support the story, SpaceX IPO demand might reshape expectations for future mega listings.
 If numbers disappoint, enthusiasm around Elon Musk and brand loyalty would face tougher scrutiny.

-- By Icn@admin
+- By Rami Al-Saadi

 Etihad Airways flexible booking policy gives travellers more change options